 State of Beauty

-Built from 500 Gen Z consumers (18–29) and billions of creator signals, this report reveals the patterns behind modern beauty influence.
+Built from 500 Gen Z consumers and billions of creator signals — the patterns behind how beauty culture moves, and what people actually buy next.

 What's Inside the Report